PraveenKumarinstaking/ai-coder/README.md

 The present invention discloses a location-aware accident risk detection and proactive alerting system that identifies pre-mapped accident-prone zones using historical accident data and provides real-time voice warnings to drivers upon approaching such zones.
 The system continuously monitors vehicle location, calculates proximity to high-risk areas, and generates intelligent alerts to promote safer driving behavior and reduce road accidents.

 ## Detailed Description of Drawings
-The invention is described with reference to the accompanying drawings:
+The invention is described with reference to the accompanying drawings, wherein:

-- **FIG. 1** illustrates the overall system architecture.
+- **FIG. 1** illustrates the overall system architecture
-- **FIG. 2** illustrates the accident zone detection workflow.
+- **FIG. 2** illustrates the accident zone detection workflow
-- **FIG. 3** illustrates the alert triggering mechanism.
+- **FIG. 3** illustrates the alert triggering mechanism
-- **FIG. 4** illustrates the mobile application operational flow.
+- **FIG. 4** illustrates the mobile application operational flow
-- **FIG. 5** illustrates severity-based voice alert logic.
+- **FIG. 5** illustrates severity-based voice alert logic

 ### Description of Drawings (Textual Explanation)